GDPR, Google Analytics & You: 5 Steps to Update Your Website (#3 is easier than it sounds)

 Disclaimer: We’re not lawyers.
 This article is based on our research and interpretation of the General Data Protection Regulation (GDPR) and other “e-privacy” regulations.
 PLEASE talk to your own legal counsel that specializes in privacy laws!

 Confused about GDPR and Google Analytics?
 This article will help.
 You’ll probably have to make a few small changes to your website and/or your Google Analytics tracking.
 Let’s dive in.

-For the purposes of this article, we need to identify 2 groups: data controller and data processor.
+For this article, we need to identify 2 groups: data controller and data processor.

 - Data Controller: This is you (or your organization).
 You control which data is sent to Google Analytics.

-Technically, the Data Processor is the one bound by new legal obligations to conform to the EU GDPR.
-But there’s still plenty that you need to know, and maybe do.
+Technically, the Data Processor is bound by new legal obligations to conform to the EU GDPR.
+But there’s still plenty that you need to know and maybe do.

 Google is well aware of this development, and they’ve even set up their own Privacy Compliance website.
 They say that they’re “working hard to prepare for the EU’s General Data Protection Regulation.

 It’s a pretty safe bet that, given how important Google Analytics is to—like—the entire internet, it will be fully compliant by May 25, 2018.
 And as part of that, Google will have to provide its users with a data processing agreement—you’ll need to accept the agreement.

 TO DO: How to Make Your Google Analytics GDPR Compliant